OPS-E2E-PPE/VBA-Docs/api/Publisher.TextEffectFormat.NormalizedHeight.md

 ## Example

-This example creates a new WordArt shape on the first page of the active publication and then sets each character in the shape to be the same height.
+This example creates a new WordArt shape on the first page of the active publication, and then sets each character in the shape to be the same height.

 ```vb
 Sub SetNormalHeight()